 Signs of Urinary Tract Infections

-Not all dogs with UTIs will show signs of illness, but most will display one or more of the following:
+Not all dogs with UTIs will show signs of illness, but most will display some specific signs.

 - Increased thirst